d-exclaimation/orfeus/Documentation/Fault.md

 # Fault

-Apollo Client provides their own abstraction for Error called GraphQL, but they use Swift's native `Result` type for passing in that information.
+Apollo Client provides their own abstraction for Error called GraphQLError, but they did not use Swift's native `Result` type for passing in that information.
 These errors are only available once Result passed from their callback is a success, then you can see the GraphQL Errors.
 This creates an issue where you have to do error handling twice and nested.

 Orfeus tries to provide a simpler experience and flatten the errors into one error using a custom enum called `Fault`